Best Cheap Health Insurance in Kentucky (2025)

 COBRA lets you keep the health insurance you had with your job when you leave.

 Coverage usually lasts up to a year and a half after you leave, but you might be able to keep it for three years in some cases.
-But when you were working, your employer paid part of your monthly health insurance rate.
+But when you were working, your employer paid part of your monthly medical insurance rate.
 With COBRA, you have to pay the full price for the plan, and it's usually expensive.

 Short-term health insurance in Kentucky